wegotcoders/inuit-rails/_lessons/0_config.md

 slug: configuration
 ---

-The defualt configuration variables are defined as follows in `_wgc_config.scss`.
+The defualt configuration variables are defined as follows in `_wgc_config.scss`:

 (For an example of how to override this please see `examples/main.scss` in the gem.)